shyampurk/PubNub-RaspberryPi-Audio-Broadcast/README.md

 This is a sample application for realtime audio broadcast using raspberry and pubnub.
 A host computer can send broadcast request to raspberry Pi.This request will be received as text and then converted by raspberry pi to audio for playing out via the sound output device.

 ##PREREQUISITES
-1. Setup audio arivers and hardware on raspberry Pi
+1. Setup audio drivers and hardware on raspberry Pi
 2. Install espeak on raspberry Pi
 3. Install pubnub python sdk on Raspberry Pi and host computer